andregewert/Arduino/README.md

 # Arduino
-Little projects for the Arduino platform
+Playground for small projects for the Arduino platform